Six Sigma - Introduction

-Six Sigma is a business-driven, multi-dimensional structured approach to:
+Six Sigma is a business-driven, multi-dimensional structured approach for:

 The word Sigma is a statistical term that measures how far a given process deviates from perfection.

-The central idea behind Six Sigma is that if you can measure how many "defects" you have in a process, you can systematically figure out how to eliminate them and get as close to "zero defects" as possible and specifically it means a failure rate of 3.4 parts per million or 99.9997% perfect.
+The central idea behind Six Sigma: If you can measure how many "defects" you have in a process, you can systematically figure out how to eliminate them and get as close to "zero defects" as possible and specifically it means a failure rate of 3.4 parts per million or 99.9997% perfect.

 Key Concepts of Six Sigma

 At its core, Six Sigma revolves around a few key concepts.

 Critical to Quality : Attributes most important to the customer.

 Defect : Failing to deliver what the customer wants.